apache/inlong-website/docs/data_node/extract_node/oracle-cdc.md

        <td>optional</td>
        <td style={{wordWrap: 'break-word'}}>false</td>
        <td>Boolean</td>
        <td>Whether to enable multiple schema and table migration.
-If it is' true ', Oracle Extract Node will compress the physical field of the table into a special meta field' data 'in the format of 'canal json'.</td>
+If it is' true ', Oracle Extract Node will compress the physical field of the table into a special meta field 'data_canal' in the format of 'canal json'.</td>
      </tr>
     </tbody>
 </table>